LKS-CHART/blog/README.md

 - Create a new post: `distill::create_post("TITLE OF YOUR BLOG POST", draft = TRUE)` This will create a new folder in the `_posts` folder.
 In this folder you will find a new Rmd file.
 The Rmd file is the one you will edit with your blog post content.

 - Edit the header of the Rmd file to include the correct author information and to add categories to the blog post.

+    - Include the type of post: e.g., `post-journal-club`, `post-extended-standup`, `post-paper-summary` (for DSAA papers), `post-perspective` (opinions, perspectives on healthcare/data science/work), `post-miscellaneous`

+    -  If relevant, include a language category: e.g., `language-R`, `language-python`, `language-javascript`

+    -  If relevant, include the project: e.g., `project-chartwatch`, `project-rushh`, `project-hemo`

+    - Other categories could for example be the package/library name (e.g., `funneljoin`, `modelstudio`), a data-science topic (e.g., `anomaly-detection`, `dei`), or a modeling technique or ML field (e.g., `logistic-regression`, `nlp`)

 - Write your blog post following [Markdown syntax](https://www.markdownguide.org/basic-syntax/).